leonatwork/team_nvn/README.md

 - Enter your name to begin the game
 - Make sure your palm is inside the box shown on the game screen
-- Prefer a plain bacground
+- Prefer a plain background
 - Make sure that the background colour doesn't match your skin color